-- A. Adopt a position of "Support" on: SB 19 (Dodd) Water Resources: Stream Gages; and - B. Adopt a position of "Support" on: ACA 1 (Aguiar-Curry) Local Government Financing of Affordable Housing and Public Infrastructure: Voter Approval.
+- A. Adopt a position of "Support" on: SB 19 (Dodd) Water Resources: Stream Gages; - B. Adopt a position of "Support" on: ACA 1 (Aguiar-Curry) Local Government Financing of Affordable Housing and Public Infrastructure: Voter Approval; and - C. Adopt a position of "Oppose Unless Amended" on: SB 204 (Dodd) State Water Project: Contracts.